1. Why Traditional SEO Isn't Enough Anymore

 Your baseline score measures visibility in your current niche.
 But what if you want to expand into a new market?
 A brand might score 85% for "CRM software" but only 12% for "AI-powered sales automation."

-Semantic Bridging recalculates the entire 31-node matrix through the lens of a target concept.
+Semantic Bridging recalculates the entire 35-signal scoring engine through the lens of a target concept.
 It measures the vector distance between your current footprint and the desired cluster, then generates the exact architectural steps needed to make the AI associate your brand with the new niche.
 The competitive displacement and influence graph analyses within a bridge are contextualised to the intersection of your brand and the target niche - not just the pure target market leaders.

 Each bridge search is timestamped and tied to the entity, so you can track whether your bridging efforts are working over time.
 Bridges older than 30 days are flagged as potentially stale, prompting a re-evaluation.